Huraqan/SimpleNeuralNetwork/README.md

 # Installation

 - Use `pip install -r requirements.txt` to get necessary libs.
-- Unzip `mnist.zip` inside the data folder, `mnist.pkl` is the pickled dataset.
+- Unzip `mnist.gz` by running the first two cells of the setup notebook, the resulting `mnist.pkl` is the pickled dataset.

 # Getting started